jasugh/osa3/README.md

 # osa3

-This is part of the repository FullStackOpen2019.
+This is part of FullStackOpen2019 https://mluukkai.github.io/about